mattbierner/gen.js/README.md

 function directly.

 ## gen().async(y, b) ##
-Create a simple asyncronous generator function form a gen instance.
-Asyncronous generator functions cannot return values directly but can be used to process potentially infinite operations directly.
+Create a simple asynchronous generator function form a gen instance.
+Asynchronous generator functions cannot return values directly but can be used to process potentially infinite operations directly.